bitnami/charts/bitnami/moodle/README.md

 ## Persistence

-The [Bitnami Moodle](https://github.com/bitnami/bitnami-docker-moodle) image stores the Moodle data and configurations at the `/bitnami/moodle` and `/bitnami/apache` paths of the container.
+The [Bitnami Container Image for Moodle(TM)](https://github.com/bitnami/bitnami-docker-moodle) image stores the Moodle(TM) data and configurations at the `/bitnami/moodle` and `/bitnami/apache` paths of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, vpshere, and minikube.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.
 You may want to review the [PV reclaim policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/) and update as required.
-By default, it's set to delete, and when Moodle is uninstalled, data is also removed.
+By default, it's set to delete, and when Moodle(TM) is uninstalled, data is also removed.

 ## Troubleshooting